Summer Adventure Camps

 Frequently Asked Questions

-What is the 14-day North Carolina – Teen Leadership Expedition?
+What is the 10-day North Carolina – Summer Adventure Camp?

-The North Carolina – Backpacking & Whitewater Paddling teen leadership expedition is a 14-day wilderness adventure during which you’ll participate in backpacking and kayaking activities – while learning how to travel in the outdoors on a multi-day backcountry course.
+The North Carolina – Backpacking & Whitewater Paddling Summer Adventure Camp is a 10-day wilderness adventure during which you’ll participate in backpacking and kayaking activities – while learning how to travel in the outdoors on a multi-day backcountry course.

 You’ll visit a variety of areas while you explore the Blue Ridge Mountains, New River, and Pisgah National Forest.
 Along the way, you’ll explore the rugged ridges of these mountain areas as you practice the basics of camp setup, backpacking, whitewater paddling, and other outdoor skills.